-The first stage (described here) was a UK-wide survey of digital confidence, motivation and experience within AHPs; using the same question framework utilised by the Timmus project (Newman et al., 2019).
+The first stage (described here) was a UK-wide survey of digital confidence, motivation and experience within AHPs, using the same question framework utilised by the Timmus project (Newman et al., 2019).
 Additionally, this survey asked respondents to self-rate their perceived competence relative to a preliminary competency framework, devised from the HEE digital capabilities (Health Education England, 2019) and the NHS England AHP Digital Frameworks (NHS England, 2019b).
-The results for physiotherapists will be compared to the wider AHP cohort to guide future workforce education and development.
+The results for physiotherapists will be presented, alongside those from the wider AHP cohort, to guide future workforce education and development.
 The second stage (not described here) is a Delphi study to elaborate on and ratify the preliminary competency framework used in this survey.